 New Generation Co-ops are the progeny of the old farming co-ops that were so important at the turn of the last century.
 These cooperatives are formed by farmers, fishers, and other primary resource extractors who want to process their resources and get them out to market.
 There’s generally a fairly high minimum amount of equity required to join the cooperative and form a processing plant.

 There are a number of different tax incentives and budgeting processes you should be aware of if you plan on joining or forming a cooperative.
-We can offer assistance with creating the structure of your cooperative, help with bookkeeping, and advice on tax incentives.
+We can offer assistance with creating the structure of your cooperative, help with bookkeeping in Winnipeg, and advice on tax incentives.
 There are a few other forms of cooperative that exist; we may take a look at those in another article, as they are mostly focused on multiple stakeholders and not-for-profit associations.